 Veolia (veolia.co.uk) is a France-based water and waste management and energy services firm.
-Water operations make up the bulk of revenues, which benefit from an ever-growing demand for water treatment and "smart water" systems.
+Water operations make up the bulk of revenues, which benefit from an ever-growing demand for water treatment and "smart water" systems (technology-enabled tools that optimise the efficiency and sustainability of water supply and usage).
 Veolia uses data and IT for improved and more efficient operation of water company's distribution networks.

-Recent growth drivers for the company have included hazardous waste and water technologies, notably desalination projects in the Middle East and large service contracts in the US.
+Recent growth drivers for the company have included hazardous waste and water technologies, notably desalination projects (the process of removing salt from seawater) in the Middle East and large service contracts in the US.
 Veolia's "Green Up" strategic programme has a target for €8bn of earnings in 2027.